 Departmental Expenditure Account Types

 Block Operating.
 This budget allocation is for the cost of administrative operations for a fiscal year in a department.
 Some of the usual expenses on these accounts are for office supplies, copier lease costs, delivery services expenses, travel reimbursements, postage, telephone costs, subscriptions, memberships, etc.

 Carry-Forward.
 Certain accounts have end-of-year positive balances automatically carried-forward to the next fiscal year.
 A budget appropriation is established after the prior fiscal year books are closed.
-The Block Budget, Faculty Research Budgets, Start-up/Cost Share and Matching Budgets are in this category.
-If necessary, a negative balance can be carried-forward after documentation of need to the Sr. Associate Dean for Finance and Administration.
-All other budget types will require Dean’s approval before a carry-forward allocation is set up.
+The Block Budget, Faculty Research Budgets, Start-up/Cost Share, and Matching Budgets are in this category.
+If necessary, a negative balance can be carried-forward after documentation of need to the senior associate dean for finance and administration.
+All other budget types will require the dean’s approval before a carry-forward allocation is set up.

 Dean’s Tuition Support Budget.
-Department graduate student’s eighty percent tuition are allocated on this zero based budget.
+Department graduate student’s 80 percent tuition are allocated on this zero-based budget.

 Graduate Student Salary/Stipend Budget.
 These budget allocations are expended for the stipend paid to fellowship graduate students or teaching/research assistant graduate students.

 Graduate Tuition and Fees Budget.
 These budget allocations are expended for the departmental cost of graduate student tuition, matriculation fees, and other graduate student fees that are paid by the department.